nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

 ![Virt-Manager Select virtio ISO](images/7.7.select_virtion_iso.png)

-Make sure the NIC is using the **virtio** Device model as show below:
+Make sure the NIC is using the **virtio** Device model as shown below:

 ![Virt-Manager Modify  NIC](images/7.2.customize_nic_virtio.png)

 ![Virt-Manager Apply Change on NIC](images/7.3.customize_nic_virtio_apply.png)

-Make sure to set proper order of **Boot Options** as shown below so that CDROM with Windows ISO is set on the first and Apply the order change.
+Make sure to set proper order of **Boot Options** as shown below, so that CDROM with Windows ISO is set on the first and Apply the order change.
-After this please begin windows installation clicking on **"Begin Installation"** button.
+After this please begin windows installation by clicking on **"Begin Installation"** button.

 ![Windows Boot Options](images/7.8.boot_option_win_cdrom_first.png)